maclarsson/cfancontrol/README.md

 ## Configuration

-### Sensors
+### hwmon Sensors

-Temperature sensors exposed through the Linux hardware monitoring kernel API (hwmon:sysfs-interface) are automatically detected via lm-sensors package.
-The sensors can be labeled (and unused ones ignored) by editing `/etc/sensors3.conf` file as described [here](https://linux.die.net/man/5/sensors3.conf).
+Temperature sensors exposed through the Linux hardware monitoring kernel API (hwmon:sysfs-interface) are automatically detected via lm-sensors package:

+##### Labeling Sensors

+The sensors can be labeled (and unused ones ignored) by editing the file `~/.config/cfancontrol/sensors3.conf` (for a regular user) -or-  `/etc/sensors3.conf` (for root user).
+A guide to the format of these files can be found [here](https://linux.die.net/man/5/sensors3.conf).

 **Example**: to change the temperature sensor for an AMD CPU to show up as 'CPU' amend the config file as follows: